danb0b/danb0b.github.io/content/notebook/create-a-systemd-service.md

 ## Docker Compose Example

-go to the folder where your docker-compose.yml file is
+copy and paste the folowing text into a new file called ~/script.sh

 ```bash
 #!/bin/bash